 Twenty peaks in the central mountainous plateau rise to 4,000 metres or more whereas the Danakil Depression is the lowest point on the African continent.
 The Rift Valley Lakes add to the country's captivating scenery and the Blue Nile Falls near Lake Tana are the continent’s second largest waterfalls (when not diverted for hydroelectric purposes).
-Home to nearly 92 million people, making up over 80 ethnic groups, Amharic is the first language of Ethiopia but English is widely spoken.
+Home to 102 million people, making up over 80 ethnic groups, Amharic is the first language of Ethiopia but English is widely spoken.
 The extraordinary people of South Omo merit special mention: the area is still about as close as one can get to an 'Africa untouched'.

 World famous historical sites

 The breathtaking historic sites, mostly found in the north of the country, have attracted travellers to Ethiopia for centuries.
 The Solomonic dynasty is said to have originated with the Queen of Sheba’s visit to King Solomon in the 10th century BC.
 She returned to Ethiopia where their child, Menelik I, was born.
 The dynasty’s last ruler, Haile Selassie, was deposed in 1974.
 Among the most famous historical sites, all of which are included in most Ethiopia holiday itineraries, are the rock-hewn churches of Lalibela, the obelisks at Axum and the ancient monasteries of Bahir Dar.